Skip to Content

 Step 5:

 Apply glue onto one side of the grey “body” cutout.
-Be sure to put on the glue evenly and generously throughout the entire piece.
+Be sure to put on the glue evenly and generously throughout the entire paper penguin craft.

 white base for penguin craft